Jorritboer/research_internship_report/report.typ

 = Conclusion and Future Work <sec:conclusion>
 In this report we have shown a coalgebraic representation of Büchi automata, and more generally, parity tree automata @urabe2016coalgebraic.
 The construction relies upon two key ideas: working in the Kleisli category for the monad $cal(P)$ and deriving separate commuting diagrams for states with different parities and then utilizing fixed point equations for these different mappings for each parity.

 We explained the model in the Kleisli category in @sec:nd by showing how to construct a final coalgebra for finite words for a nondeterministic automaton.
 Subsequently we constructed a weakly final coalgebra to additionally obtain the infinite words within such a system.
-Building upon these ideas we derived the coalgebraic construction for parity tree automata in @results:buchi, making use of the modal mu-calculus explained in @sec:modal.
+Building upon these ideas we derived the coalgebraic construction for parity tree automata in @results:buchi, making use of the modal $mu$-calculus explained in @sec:modal.

 In @sec:new we presented our alternate derivation of the coincidence results in @results:buchi.
 By applying game semantics we were able to give a more conceptual proof of the results.
 Additionally, looking at this result through this alternate angle of game semantics coul provide new insights.